-Section 17.01.43.
 GRADE.
 The building grade shall, in the case of fairly level ground conditions, be the level of the ground adjacent to the walls.
 For substantially unlevel ground conditions, the grade shall be the average elevation of the ground adjacent to the walls.

-Section 17.01.44.
 GREENBELT.
-A strip of land not less than fifteen (15) feet in width which is planted with trees or shrubs acceptable in species and caliber to the Planning Commission and Building Inspector.
+A strip of land planted with trees or shrubs.

-Section 17.01.45.
 HEIGHT, BUILDING.
-The vertical distance measured from the grade of the building to the highest point of the roof for flat roofs; to the deck line for mansard roofs; and to the mean height level (between eaves and ridges) for gable, hip and gambrel roofs.
-Where a building is located upon a terrace, the height may be measured from the average ground level of the terrace at the building wall (see illustration entitled “Building Height Requirements”).
+The vertical distance measured from the grade of the building to the highest point of the roof for flat roofs; to the deck line for mansard roofs; and to the mean height level (between eaves and ridges) for gable, hip, and gambrel roofs.
+Where a building is located upon a terrace, the height may be measured from the average ground level of the terrace at the building wall (see illustration entitled “Building Heights”).

+Building Heights